Based in Alameda, CA

 Douglas Despres is an American photographer (b.
 1981), based out of San Francisco Bay.
-His commissions span both the everyday and corporate worlds, where he photographs for non profits & NGO's as well as brands, news outlets and private foundations.
+His commissions span both the everyday and business worlds, where he photographs for non profits & NGO's as well as brands, news outlets and private foundations.
 His stories primarily focus on social and human rights issues in the United States.
-Editorially, he works with magazines, small business, and travel & lifestyle publications.
+Editorially, he works with magazines, small business, and travel & lifestyle brands and publications.
 In between commissions, he photographs his own documentary projects.

 Clients / Commissions

 Alameda Sun, Amanda Palmer, Amnesty International, Arxan Technologies, Beehively, Bless by Bless Couture, Bospar, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative, Coleman Advocates, Compassion & Choices, Cormac McCarthy, Elephant Walk Restaurant, Foster's Daily Democrat, Harvard University, Independent Television Service, John Burton Advocates for Youth, Life Is Good Kids Foundation, National Park Foundation, The Noise, Oakland Literacy Coalition, The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, Rising Star Optometry, Shuk Shuka, SLO Magazine, Smule, Stitch Fix, Swervedriver, True Mountain Tea, Unique Thai, The Wire, and Yankee Magazine.

 Publications / Press